 Adequate training involves both theoretical and practical elements.
-The theoretical elements must be cross-referenced against schedule 2 of the IR(ME) Regulations to ensure adequate training as an IR(ME)R operator; much of this will have been covered in the AP's pre-qualification education as well as any further training to date.
-An understanding of the written protocol for QC testing of all equipment that is to be included in the AP's scope of practice is essential.
+The theoretical elements must be cross-referenced against schedule 3 of the IRME Regulations to ensure adequate training as an IR(ME)R operator; much of this will have been covered in the AP's pre-qualification education as well as any further training to date.
+An understanding of the written procedure for QC testing of all equipment that is to be included in the AP's scope of practice is essential.